EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 ## Introduction

-Open OnDemand allows you to run tasks on compute resources available within your safe haven.
+Open OnDemand allows you to run compute and data-related tasks on compute resources available to your safe haven.

-Certain users of certain safe havens may also have access to TRE-level compute resources, notably the Superdome Flex high-performance computing cluster.
+Certain users of certain safe havens may also have access to TRE-level compute resources, for example, the Superdome Flex high-performance computing cluster.

-This page introduces how Open OnDemand runs tasks and information you need to know about when running tasks.
-The page, [Run containers](containers.md), focuses on how containers are run via such tasks.
+This page introduces how Open OnDemand runs tasks, and information you need to know about when running tasks.
+The page, [Run containers](containers.md), focuses on aspects of running containers within this environment.

 ---

 ## Back-ends, clusters, jobs and apps

-A compute resource upon which tasks are run is called a **back-end** or **cluster**
+A compute resource upon which tasks can be run is called a **back-end**, or, in some parts of Open OnDemand, a **cluster**.

-Each run of a task on a back-end is called a **job**.
+Each run of a task on a back-end is called a **job**

-An **app** is an Open OnDemand component that performs a specific function.
+An Open OnDemand component that allows you to run jobs, or other useful functions, is called an **app**.

 Many apps allow you to run jobs on back-ends.
 However, other apps perform other useful functions, for example, the [Active Jobs](apps/active-jobs.md) app which allows you to see which of your jobs have been submitted, are running, or have completed.

 A subset of apps that run jobs on back-ends are called **interactive apps**.
 All Container Execution Service apps that run containers are classed, in Open OnDemand terms, as 'interactive' even those apps that run non-interactive containers!

 !!!
-Note
+Info

     In standard deployments of Open OnDemand, interactive apps refer only to apps that run web- or GUI-based services or software.
 However, within the TRE Open OnDemand service, Open OnDemand's application programming interface for interactive apps is used to implement both apps that run containers that run such services and those that run any other containers, because that interface is easier to implement apps with than that for non-interactive (in the Open OnDemand sense) apps.